droghio/Blender-Voxel-Export/Readme.md

     7. Hit enter and wait, the ui will lock up for a few seconds.
 The larger your structure the longer the wait, but even for crazy large landscapes (1000x1000x300+) it only takes a few minutes.
 For a 50x50x50 structure it should only take about 10 seconds.
 ```
 So now you should have a .vox file, well now we need to change that to a schematic.
-In the project download there is a script called voxtomcedit.py, run it with
+In the project download there is a script called voxtomcedit.py, run it with a python2 interpriter, usually:
         python ./voxtomcedit.py path_to_vox.vox

+Although it might be something like python2.7, python2, etc.

 It will give a few status messages and create a .schematic of your file in the same location as the .vox.